-- 12. This general guidance statement is divided into seven Parts: - (1) This Part, Part A: Introduction and interpretation. - (2) Part B: Proportionality levels. - (3) Part C: Division of firms into proportionality levels. - (4) Part D: Guidance to firms in particular proportionality levels. - (5) Part E: Guidance about part-year Remuneration Code staff. - (6) Part F: Remuneration committees. - (7) Part G: Pillar 3 remuneration disclosures (BIPRU 11). - 13.
-It is supplemented by two Appendices: - (1) Appendix 1: Supplemental guidance on dividing firms into proportionality levels. - (2) Appendix 2: Pillar 3 disclosure requirements by proportionality level.
+- 12. This general guidance statement is divided into seven Parts: - (1) This Part, Part A: Introduction and interpretation. - (2) Part B: Proportionality levels. - (3) Part C: Division of firms into proportionality levels. - (4) Part D: Guidance to firms in particular proportionality levels. - (5) Part E: Guidance about part-year material risk-takers. - (6) Part F: Remuneration committees. - (7) Part G: Remuneration disclosures (under Article 450 of the CRR). - 13.
+It is supplemented by two Appendices: - (1) Appendix 1: Supplemental guidance on dividing firms into proportionality levels. - (2) Appendix 2: disclosure requirements by proportionality level.